-Another class of warnings (introduced in the R10B release) are generated by the compiler during optimization and code generation.
+Another class of warnings is generated by the compiler during optimization and code generation.
 They warn about patterns that will never match (such as a=b), guards that will always evaluate to false, and expressions that will always fail (such as atom+42).
-Currently, those warnings cannot be disabled (except by disabling all warnings).